mosip/id-repository/README.md

 	\* Refer to [kernel-config-server](https://github.com/mosip/commons/tree/master/kernel/kernel-config-server) for details

-TODO: Auth adapter jar
+2. kernel-auth-adapter.jar and Biometric SDK implementation jar needs to added to the build path to run the service.

 ## Deploy
-To deploy Registration on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3)
+To deploy ID Repository on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3)

 ## Configuration